 CC: To know that I’m inspiring what people are doing in their own homes and being tagged on Instagram.
 To even be mentioned is very special and humbling to me.
 When I started this four years ago, I couldn’t even have imagined what this has turned into.

 TK: How do you let yourself be vulnerable enough to share your life on social media?

 CC: I don’t know any other way.
 Honesty, to me, is everything.
 It doesn’t feel right not share the struggles.
 It’s just easier to be authentic.

 TK: What’s next for CC and Mike Creative?

 CC: We’re working on some very high-end, custom projects, including one in Arkansas.
 We are also teaming up with two sponsors, HGTV Dream Home Tour and Delta Faucets, as we work on a home in South Tulsa.

-To listen to the full interview, check out the Sharing Passion and Purpose Podcast by Nancy Moore on Spotify, iTunes, Apple Podcasts, I Heart Radio and Amazon Music.
+To listen to the full interview with Carissa Miller, check out the Sharing Passion and Purpose Podcast by Nancy Moore on Spotify, iTunes, Apple Podcasts, I Heart Radio and Amazon Music.